Back to home

 Key Points

-• Council commissions study to assess tram's alignment with POUP and urban model.
+• Council commissions study to verify tram route fits POUP and reserves strategic spaces.

-• Tram will link Sant Julià de Lòria, Andorra la Vella, and Escaldes-Engordany.
+• Project links Sant Julià de Lòria, Andorra la Vella, and Escaldes-Engordany with bike lanes.

-Andorra la Vella's local council has commissioned a supplementary study to assess whether the government's proposed tram route aligns with the parish's long-term urban development model.
+Andorra la Vella's local council has commissioned a supplementary study to determine whether the government's proposed tram route fits the parish's urban development model, as part of the ongoing Parish Urban Planning and Organisation Plan (POUP) review.

-The executive aims to advance the sectoral plan before the end of the current legislative term.
-Meanwhile, Andorra la Vella completed the POUP's deliberative phase last autumn, incorporating public input to set strategic goals such as affordable housing and improved urban living conditions.
-The first draft will go to public consultation for allegations between June and autumn this year.
+Andorra la Vella completed the POUP's deliberative phase last autumn, incorporating citizen input on priorities like affordable housing and better urban habitability.
+The first draft will open for public allegations between June and autumn this year.

 Share the article via